jeremyrrose/synched-in-part4/README.md

 This app will show a list of fake people who work at fake companies.
 Let's pretend it's real!

 ### Our goals
-- Show the list of people in a sensible way. **DONE**
+- **DONE** Show the list of people in a sensible way.
-- Enable the app to show selected people based on their status in a few categories that are most important for business decsisions:
+- **DONE** Enable the app to show selected people based on their status in a few categories that are most important for business decsisions:
     - `devLevel`
     - `company`
     - `favoriteMusicGenre`